 Hoping to get the house clean for spring or summer?
 Don’t do it alone!
 Even the youngest of children can help.
 Just make sure you make it fun!
 (We all know it’s all about the presentation and marketing!)
 Have everyone wear work clothes, turn on some loud praise music, sing, play, and scrub away!

 For older children, have them use all natural cleaning products, void of any chemicals.
+Let them use the kid-safe vacuum cleaners that you can read about on these vacuum reviews that I will link below.
 For younger children, a squirt bottle of water and a rag or a mitten or glove is all you will need.
 Our three year old boy LOVES to help clean.
 A squirt bottle on the walls and a rag can engage that child for hours!

 After the work is done, treat your children to their favorite food.
 Over lunch or dinner, thank them for their hard work and draw a connection between house cleaning and heart cleaning.
 Talk about the importance of keeping a clean heart before God.

 Discuss Psalm 51:2 which says, “Wash away all my iniquity and cleanse me from my sin.”
 Also, Psalm 51:10 says, “Create in me a clean heart, O God, and renew a steadfast spirit within me.”
 Talk about asking forgiveness for our sins on a daily basis and keeping a right heart before God.
 Highlight Psalm 51:12, “Restore to me the joy of your salvation and grant me a willing spirit to sustain me.”
 Our lives, as Christ followers, should be marked my joy!
 Model to your children how to ask for forgiveness and allow them to do the same.

 Get your gardening gear out and allow your child to partner in planting new life.
 Show them how to prepare the soil, where to plant the seeds, and how to nurture and protect the plant daily.
 If you yourself do not have a green thumb, invite someone over who does have that expertise.